hithroc/5chbot/README.md

     Wooooo!

-This command will be probably be removed at some point, it's main purpose is to check if bot is working or not.
+This command will be probably be removed at some point, it's main purpose is to check if the bot is working or not.

 ### Version